Azure/bicep-registry-modules/avm/ptn/deployment-script/import-image-to-acr/README.md

 - Type: int
 - Default: `3`

+### Parameter: `runOnce`

+How the deployment script should be forced to execute.
+Default is to force the script to deploy the image to run every time.

+- Required: No
+- Type: bool
+- Default: `False`

-### Parameter: `storageAccountName`
+### Parameter: `storageAccountResourceId`

-The name of the storage account to use for the deployment script.
+The resource id of the storage account to use for the deployment script.
 An existing storage account is needed, if PrivateLink is going to be used for the deployment script.

 - Required: No
 - Type: string
 - Default: `''`

-### Parameter: `subnetId`
+### Parameter: `subnetIds`

-The subnet id to use for the deployment script.
+The subnet ids to use for the deployment script.
 An existing subnet is needed, if PrivateLink is going to be used for the deployment script.

 - Required: No
-- Type: string
+- Type: array
-- Default: `''`

 ### Parameter: `tags`